Best cruise lines

 - Discover the full results of our survey with ratings for all the major lines including P&O Cruises, Celebrity Cruises, Cunard, Fred Olsen Cruises and Princess Cruises

-- Find out which two ocean cruise lines are Which?
-Recommended Providers – one is less than half the price of the most expensive line in our survey
+- Find out which ocean cruise lines are Which?
+Recommended Providers

-- See how well passengers rated each cruise line for value for money, the quality of on-board facilities, food & drink, cabins, excursions and more
+- See how well passengers rated each cruise line for customer service, value for money, on-board facilities, food & drink, cabins, entertainment, excursions and more

 Sign up today for a £1 Which? trial to unlock our cruise lines recommendations on this page.
 Already a member?
 Log in now.